-- (1) Households which qualify for indigence relief measures may receive a credit for some or all of the following as determined by the municipality:
+(1) Households which qualify for indigence relief measures may receive a credit for some or all of the following as determined by the municipality:

-- (a) a quantity of electricity;
+- (a) a quantity of electricity plus basic fee;

-- (b) a quantity of water;
+- (b) a quantity of water plus basic fee;

 - (c) refuse removal charges;

 - (d) sewerage charges;

 - (e) rates; or

-- (f) any other service fees, taxes or charges over and above the rendered services. - (2) The municipality has the right to visit the property mentioned in section 15(1)(c) at any reasonable time for the purposes of verifying the information given in an application. - (3) The normal rates, fees and charges and the requirement to pay an account will apply should a household account exceed the credit limits approved by the municipality. - (4) Where it has been established that indigence relief has been granted on the basis of false or fraudulent information supplied, the municipality may withdraw such relief with immediate effect.
+- (f) any other service fees, taxes or charges over and above the rendered services.

+(2) The municipality has the right to review an application for indigence relief on a regular basis and to visit the property mentioned in section 15(1)(c) at any reasonable time for the purposes of verifying the information given in an application.
+(3) The normal rates, fees and charges and the requirement to pay an account will apply should a household account exceed the credit limits approved by the municipality.

+(4) Where it has been established that indigence relief has been granted on the basis of false or fraudulent information supplied, the municipality may withdraw such relief with immediate effect.